Sherwood Anderson: Novelist

-Four marriages
+Marriage

 Anderson and Cornelia Lane married in 1904, had his only 3 children, and divorced in 1916.
 Anderson quickly married the sculptor Tennessee Claflin Mitchell (1874–1929), obtaining a divorce from her in Reno, Nevada in 1924.

 In 1924, Anderson married Elizabeth Norma Prall (1884–1976), a friend of Faulkner's whom he had met in New York before his divorce from Mitchell.
-After several years that marriage also failed, and they divorced in 1932.
+After several years, they divorced in 1932.

 In 1928 Anderson became involved with Eleanor Gladys Copenhaver (1896–1985), whom he married in 1933.
 They traveled and often studied together, and were both active in the trade union movement.
-Anderson also became close to Copenhaver's mother, Laura.

 Later work

 Anderson frequently contributed articles to newspapers.
 In 1935, he was commissioned to go to Franklin County, Virginia to cover a major federal trial of bootleggers and gangsters, in what was called "The Great Moonshine Conspiracy".
 More than 30 men had been indicted for trial.
 In his article, he said Franklin was the "wettest county in the world," a phrase used as a title for a 21st-century novel by Matt Bondurant.

 In the 1930s, Anderson published Death in the Woods (short stories), Puzzled America (essays), and Kit Brandon: A Portrait (novel).
 In 1932, Anderson dedicated his novel Beyond Desire to Copenhaver.
 Although by this time he was considered to be less influential overall in American literature, some of what have become his most quoted passages were published in these later works.
 The books were otherwise considered inferior to his earlier ones.

 Beyond Desire built on his interest in the trade union movement and was set during the 1929 Loray Mill Strike in Gastonia, North Carolina.
 Hemingway referred to it satirically in his novel, To Have and Have Not (1937), where he included as a minor character an author working on a novel of Gastonia.

 In his later years, Anderson and Copenhaver lived on his Ripshin Farm in Troutdale, Virginia, which he purchased in 1927 for use during summers.
 While living there, he contributed to a country newspaper, columns that were collected and published posthumously.

+Just weeks before his death, Anderson started on a radio script for The Free Company, a group of which Anderson was a founding member in early 1941.
+The Free Company consisted of "a group of prominent writers and Hollywood and stage stars which is presenting a series of thirteen radio plays dealing with Civil Liberties over the Columbia Broadcasting System".
+Anderson drafted the story titled "Above Suspicion", but died before finishing the radio play.
+Members of the company completed the script, and produced it May 4, 1941, in tribute to his memory.